sassoftware/restaf-uidemos/k8s/README copy.md

 - your Viya server url:  ex: myviya.unx.com

-- your project name (ex: ORAPP, simpleapp, etc...).
+- your project name (ex: ORAPP, viyaapp, etc...).
 This value will be assigned to the following:
   - namespace  -- every application runs in its own name space
   - /path  -- this allows users to access your app as <<https://myviya.unx.com/{project name}>